 Surgery is needed to remove blood and bone fragments if they have accumulated and are pressing on the spinal cord.
 If the spine is unstable, people are immobilized until the bone and other tissues have had time to heal.
 Sometimes a surgeon implants steel rods to stabilize the spine so that it cannot move and cause additional injury.
 If an injury causes only partial loss of function, surgery done soon after the injury may enable people to recover more function and become mobile sooner.
 However, the best time for surgery is debated.
 Spinal surgery may be done by neurosurgeons or orthopedic surgeons.

 Drugs may be useful.

 Good nursing care can help prevent complications due to bed rest, such as pressure sores, urinary tract infections, blood clots in the legs, and pneumonia (see see Problems Due to Bed Rest).

 Experimental treatments to stimulate growth of spinal nerves are being studied.
 For example, a certain type of white blood cell (macrophage) can be extracted from the blood, then injected back into the injured person.
 The injected macrophages help speed the removal of waste products generated by the body's reaction to the injury and secrete substances that may help the nerves regenerate.
 Experimental drugs can be injected into the space around the spinal cord (epidurally) or taken by mouth.
 Using stem cells (unspecialized cells from which other more specialized cells can be derived) is another possibility, but this treatment requires much more study.

-Rehabilitation, including physical and occupational therapy, can help people recover more quickly or more completely (see see Spinal Injuries).
+Rehabilitation, including physical and occupational therapy, can help people recover more quickly or more completely (see see Rehabilitation After a Spinal Injury).
 People usually need emotional support, and often counseling and antidepressants, because depression usually develops when injury results in disability.

 Last full review/revision May 2013 by James E. Wilberger, MD; Derrick A. Dupre, MD